Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Ladder integrals for even dimensions and integer

 \textbf{Case $\beta = 1$:} Let us start from the simplest example $\beta = 1$ in order to show how everything works and to perform some cross-checks by reproducing the results of subsection~\ref{sect:3.1}.
-We have in the case $\beta = 1$ \footnote{To be rigorous, we should note that the order of operators $R_d$ and $\left.\partial_{\varepsilon}^{L}\right|_{\varepsilon=0}$ should be the opposite.
-For simplicity we ignore these subtleties and hope that this will not cause any misunderstandings.}
+We have in the case $\beta = 1$ \footnote{To be rigorous, we should note that the order of the operators $R_d$ and $\left.\partial_{\varepsilon}^{L}\right|_{\varepsilon=0}$ should be opposite.
+For simplicity we ignore these subtleties and hope that this will not cause any misunderstanding.}